tabreturn/tabreturn.github.io/_posts/2018-06-19-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 ### Slice Notation

-Python slice notation (`[]`) provides a simple, yet powerful, means of extracting characters from strings.
+Python slice notation (`[]`) provides a simple, yet powerful means of extracting characters from strings.
 Add this basic example to your code:

 {% highlight py %}
 print( all[0] )    # displays the first character (h)